The Physics of the Universe - Difficult Topics Made Understandable

 - original from Scientific American)

-As for the oft-posed question of what was there before the Big Bang, physics as it stands has no answer, and such a question is considered effectively meaningless by physicists.
-If matter, space and time all came into being with the singularity we call the Big Bang, then so did the concerns of physics, and any discussion of what came before is therefore an exercise in metaphysics and philosophy, not physics.
-If pressed, a scientist would probably have to answer: “As far as we know, nothing”.
+As for the oft-posed question of what was there before the Big Bang - why there is Something rather than Nothing - physics as it stands has no answer, and such a question is considered effectively meaningless by most physicists.
+If matter, space and time all came into being with the singularity we call the Big Bang, then so did the concerns of physics, they argue, and any discussion of what came before is therefore an exercise in metaphysics and philosophy, not physics.
+If pressed, most scientists would probably have to answer: “As far as we know, nothing”.

 << Previous Page: Superstrings and Quantum Gravity